Oladipupo-01/LITA-CAPSTONE-PROJECT/README.md

   - Data Cleaning and Prepation: The data given has about 50,000 records but the records were duplicated.
 To gain insights and avoid overstating the outcome, I embarked on removing duplicate and prepare the data for exploration.
   ## Data Exploration:
   I carried out expolration of the data by using pivot table to summarize

     - Total Sales By Product
     - Total Sales By Region
     - Total Sales By Month
-    -  Other Interesting report such as:
+    -  Other Interesting report such as: Quantity sold by region, Average sales per product, Total quantity sold.

      ![Screenshot (26)](https://github.com/user-attachments/assets/bd7e84fe-b7d1-4f8c-8fa6-120fd7c45f1c)

   I used excel formula to calculate metrics

    - Average Sales Per Product
    - Total Revenue By Region
    -